Boom, booooom, boom-boom, booooom, boom.......

 Off-the-wall?
 Some might say.

 But the concept is one of the most unusual to come around in the annals of modern popular music: a gathering of tuba, sousaphone and euphonium players --- volunteers, professionals and non-professionals.
-They have been assembled, instruments in tow, from all corners of America, from all walks of life, sometimes bringing along several or more family members, or at least, the entire clan --- to celebrate for 30, 60, or at least 90 minutes (or, perchance, even longer than that!) the joy of making their favorite Christmas music.
+They are assembled, their instruments in tow, from all corners of America, from all walks of life, sometimes bringing along several or more family members, or at least, the entire clan --- to celebrate for 45 or more minutes, depending on how frosty the forecast is, the joy of making their favorite Christmas music.

 There are just some ideas in this world that you just simply cannot help but love.
 TubaChristmas is one such idea --- which is why, in over 300 cities across the USA and Canada, the event continues onward, having dedicated itself to preserving the legacy of one William J. Bell, tuba teacher and enthusiast, born on Christmas Day, 1902 --- and forever regarded as the man whose very legacy gave birth not only to TubaChristmas itself, but also to the event's coordinators and keepers, the Bloomington, Indiana-based Harvey Phillips Foundation.